camwebb/biomatcher/doc/code_documentation.md

 #### function - view

-used to display view and it's data.
+display view and it's data.

+- view project - display images and it's labels from a project by project id with 10 images limit per page
 - view projects - display all projects created with 10 projects limit per page
+- view setting - display user data and change password form
+- view statistic - display match statistic of a project by project id
 - view users - display all users registered with 10 users limit per page
+- view user_projects - display all projects from a spesific user by user id
 - view websites - display all websites registered with 10 websites limit per page
-- view user_projects - display all projects from a spesific user by user id
-- view setting - display user data and change password form
-- view project - display images and it's labels from a project by project id
-- view statistic - display match statistic of a project by project id

-access public
+param string page = name of html file to be load access public

 ### Controller - captcha